Thermostatistics, information, subjectivity, why is this association so disturbing?: Information

 \law{2nd law of thermodynamics (\S1)}{\\ There exists a state quantity $S$ which variation for a reversible process is such as $Q=T\Delta S$, where $T$ is the temperature.}

 \law{2nd law of thermodynamics (\S2.1)}{\\Clausius inequality: in all cases }

-The energy exchanges can be seen as a dissipation ($Q$) of an energy cost ($W$).
-Then, the Clausius inequality says that the energy cost to achieve the process is always greater than $-T\Delta S$.
+The energy exchanges can be seen as a dissipation ($Q$) of an energy cost ($W$), because generally, heat is unwanted and work is more valued.
+So that at constant internal energy ($\Delta U=0$), say at constant temperature for a gas, the Clausius inequality tells us that the energy cost to achieve a process is always greater than $-T\Delta S$ (i.e. $W\ge -T\Delta S$).

 The twin of Clausius inequality in terms of the quantity of information emitted by the source, or equivalently in terms of the uncertainty about its emission, is obtained with Eq.\ref{Shannon1}, leading to : $W\ge - T\Delta H \ln 2$.
 The second part of the 2nd law (\S2) can thus be rewritten as